 Such a procedure would be deemed less secure (as it is more difficult to nail through multiple asphalt shingle tiles), and the appearance looks awkward.
 For ceramic (and occasionally with asphalt), a heavy-bonding tar or paste is sometimes used to attach the tiles to the roof.

 The shingle tiles are laid in a row along the bottom edge of the roof, and each ascending row, as said, overlaps the one beneath it by about half the length of the tile.
 The top edge of the roof is then capped.

 Roofing slates, also call “slate shingles,” are also used in roofing and shingles, and are applied the same way.
 Because of the heavy consistency of slate, it’s unlikely that nails or tacks are used; instead, paste or tar seems the better choice for a bonding method.

-Roofing and shingles is a meticulous and time-consuming process that must be carefully done for a roof to acquire that architectural appeal.
-Not only should know-how be necessary, but careful movement and stepping are a definite requirement as well.
+Roofing and shingles are a meticulous and time-consuming process that must be carefully done for a roof to acquire that architectural appeal.
+Not only should know-how be necessary, but careful movement and stepping are definite requirements as well.